 to write a short essay in which they justify their decision and explain why they feel that editing is either important or not.
 2. Go to owl.com to locate a rubric that covers standards for a college composition.
 Using this as a guide, create their own rubric that establishes the standards that their instructor expects they to meet.
-Using the rubric and working with a partner, edit a paper they must submit to their instruction, correcting sentence structure, word choice, 7.
-Design and test documents for easy reading and navigation.
-CM CT punctuation and spelling.
-Locate a professional website.
+Using the rubric and working with a partner, edit a paper they must submit to their instruction, correcting sentence structure, word choice, punctuation and spelling.
+CM CT Locate a professional website.
 Using a rubric, evaluate the quality of its navigation based on ease of use.
-Give an oral presentation showing the class the website and discussing its strengths and weaknesses.
-8. To adapt the particular rhetorical demands of the audience to appropriate style, purpose, and structure. СМ Students will write a justification for budget items to administration.
-9. To apply the appropriate modes of expression, including informative, persuasive, descriptive, narrative, and scientific.
-CM The students will submit a technical paper, introducing a new product developed for the company.
-10. To understand professional writing as a recursive, connected, and interactive process which includes prewriting, drafting, revising, editing, and proofreading.
-CM The students will submit a draft for peer review.
+Give an oral presentation showing the class the website and discussing its strengths and weaknesses. СМ Students will write a justification for budget items to administration. СМ The students will submit a technical paper, introducing a new product developed for the company. СМ The students will submit a draft for peer review.
+CM CM

-11. To read, analyze, and synthesize various professional materials. СТ Have each student choose a unique professional document to read and analyze, focusing on how clearly and effectively does it communicate its point to the reader.
+11. To read, analyze, and synthesize various professional materials.
+CT Have each student choose a unique professional document to read and analyze, focusing on how clearly and effectively does it communicate its point to the reader.
 Upon finishing this analysis, the student should then prepare a revised version of the document that they believe to better communicate the material.
 Finally, have the other students in the class evaluate the original and the revised versions and offer feedback on which they think is more effective.
 12. To construct and integrate graphic/visual aids coherently into professional documents.
 CM 1.
 Have students compile a document in which they have incorporated graphical/visual aids and then have them conduct a presentation to the class in which they explain why they included the aid (what information does it add that couldn't be gotten from the document itself) and why they included how and where they did in the document.
 The need to explain how and why they incorporated the visual/graphical aid should compel the student to spend more time evaluating the proper use and integration of it.
 2. In a group, list processes faced by a technical writer in the business world.
 An example of this is the process an employee be aware of when reporting unethical abuses.
 Individually, write an analytic report explaining their findings.
 Integrate into their report a visual relevant to the topic.
 Submit to their instructor.
 13. To understand the importance of cooperative and collaborative discussion leading to a groupgenerated document.
 TW Interview a member of their team before beginning a group project.
 Prepare questions and write down their classmate's answers without commenting on their own.
 Report their team member's ideas to the group.